 - Bone loss

 - Cysts, tumors, or other abnormal growths

 How often you need dental x-rays will change over your lifetime.
 Healthy adults may only need radiographs taken every 2-3 years.
 Children and teens often need more frequent imaging to monitor the growth and alignment of their teeth.
-However, there are several additional factors that can influence how often digital x-rays are recommended.
+However, several additional factors can influence how often digital x-rays are recommended.
 Some of these include:

 - Multiple dental restorations